hyperledger-labs/hyperledger-labs.github.io/labs/fabric-netkit.md

 # Scope of Lab

-The scope of this lab is to deliver the software development kit for access and management Hyperledger Fabric network:
+The scope of this lab is to deliver the software development kit for access and management of a Hyperledger Fabric network:

 * query and invoke chaincodes, using local configuration and service discovery
 * sdk for interacting with system chaincodes (csss, lscc, qscc, lifecycle)